hammaadworks/MohammedHMateen/dreams_and_plans.md

-* **Ultimate Aspiration:** I ask ALLAH SWT to accept me and guide me to HIMSELF while I'm inside salaah whilst I'm in my last sujood in the odd night of the last 10 nights of Ramadhan as a martyr in the Riyaz ul Jannah close to the Prophet Rasoolullah SAW with "Subhana Rabbi al A'la, La ilaha illallah Muhammadur Rasoolullah SAW" on my tongue.
+* **Ultimate Aspiration:** I ask ALLAH SWT to accept me and guide me to HIMSELF while I'm inside salaah whilst I'm in my last sujood in the odd night of the last 10 nights of Ramadhan as a martyr in the Riyaz ul Jannah close to the Prophet Rasoolullah SAW with "subhana rabbi al a'la, la ilaha ill allah muhammadur rasoolullah saw" on my tongue.
   Aameen.
 * **Aftermath:** After my martyrdom, may ALLAH SWT be pleased with me, and make my Rasoolullah SAW happy with me.
 Aameen.